NuGet/Home/proposed/2022/dotnet-nuget-why-proposal.md

 ## Prior Art

-Within Visual Studio, there will be a new panel within the Visual Studio Package Manager UI named “Transitive Packages” in which all transitive packages will be displayed to the user.
-For the sake of not confusing the user, there will be an additional header titled “Top-level Packages”.
+Within Visual Studio, there is a new panel in the Package Manager UI called “Transitive Packages” in which all transitive packages are displayed to the user.
+There is also an additional header titled “Top-level Packages”.

-When a user highlights a transitive package, they will see a pop-up that displays how the transitive dependency originated & what top-level package(s) are bringing it in.
+When a user highlights a transitive package, they will see a pop-up that displays what top-level package(s) are bringing it in.

 ![](../../meta/resources/TransitiveDependencies/TransitiveVSPMUI.png)

+However, this still does not provide the user with enough detail about how transitive packages originate, therefore we propose the `dotnet nuget why` command.

 ## Additional improvements

 Add a [--version <VERSION>] option to the command if the user wants to print dependency graphs for a specific version of the package.
+NuGet currently `flattens`, so it only allows one version of a package per framework to be resolved.
 See NuGet package versioning for more information.

 Allow the customer to look up transitive dependencies of more than one package.
 For example: `dotnet nuget why [<PROJECT>|<SOLUTION>] packages package1, package2` or `dotnet nuget why [<PROJECT>|<SOLUTION>] package 'nuget.*'`.